SourcePot/PIclient/README.md

-# PIclient
+# PI Client
- Raspberry Pi client for Datapool
+ This is a Raspberry Pi client for exchanging data with a Datapool web application.